omegaee/my-fingerprint/README_EN.md

 # Support
 - This project is free and open source, if you think it is helpful to you, please give me a Star.
 - If you have any good suggestions or comments, please feel free to submit an Issue or Pull Request.

+# Disclaimer
+- For certain more sensitive operations, use more specialized tools.
+- This project is intended for educational and research purposes only.
+The developer is not responsible for any losses or issues caused by the use of this project.